firebolt-db/dbt-firebolt/README.md

 For an example of how this works, let’s say Shahar and Eric are both working on the same project.

-In their `.dbt/profiles.yml`, Sharar sets `schema=sh`, whereas Eric sets `schema=er`.
-When they each run the `customers` model, the models will land in the database as tables named `sh_customers` and `er_customers`, respectively.
+In her `.dbt/profiles.yml`, Sharar sets `schema=sh`, whereas Eric sets `schema=er` in his.
+When each runs the `customers` model, the models will land in the database as tables named `sh_customers` and `er_customers`, respectively.
 When running dbt in production, you would use yet another `profiles.yml` with nothing set in the `schema` field (or any string of your choice).

 ## Feature Support